RapDoodle/Form2Cmd/README.md

 Form2Cmd is a declarative programming framework that helps programmers build graphical user interfaces (GUIs) for command-line-only applications.
 Programmers can use Form2Cmd to build web forms in a declarative manner.
 Form2Cmd then assists programmers in converting user inputs into the appropriate command for the application.

+### Feature highlights

+- No reliance on other libraries
+- Runs natively on a browser
+- Only adds two additional files to your project (can be combined into one if you wish)

 ## Getting Started

 1. Cloen the project